NathanPerrier/IA2-Perrier-Jazz-By-River-Digital/README.md

     ```

     NOTE:
     - To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
-You must also turn on the ‘Less Secure App Access’ option in your google account.
+You must also turn on the ‘Less Secure App Access’ option in your Google account.

     - If you do not wish to use real money, ensure to use `test mode` on your stripe account (use test mode API key instead).

-4.  create a virtual environment using `control + shift + p` then search create environment.
+4.  create a virtual environment using `control + shift + p` then search create an environment.
 After you have created the venv then restart vs code.
 Might need:

     ```sh
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force;